-- Resource consent subdivision or land use consent, - Building consent, or when granting a certificate of acceptance under section 98 of the Building Act 2004 if a development contribution would have been required had a building consent been granted for the building work in respect of which the certificate is granted. - Service connection.
+- Resource consent subdivision or land use consent, - Building consent, or when granting a certificate of acceptance under section 98 of the Building Act 2004 if a development contribution would have been required had a building consent been granted for the building work in respect of which the certificate is granted. - Service connection. - Certificate of acceptance.

-Financial contributions are a condition of resource consent and shall be paid before the resource consent is uplifted.
+If financial contributions are required as a condition of resource consent, these must be paid before the resource consent is uplifted.